LeetLLM

 Failure 5: Wrong tool selection

 The model picks the wrong tool for the job.
-It tries to calculate a string comparison, or search_web for something it already knows.
+It tries to calculate a date comparison, or read_file for a fact that's already in the conversation history.

 What causes it